25 Delicious Cambodian Foods

 I’m calling this crispy flat bread for lack of a better name.
 I don’t think it was even bread.
 Maybe it’s made of rice.
 Has the texture of a popadom, but a plain taste.
 Good little snack.
 1000KHR.

-Another staple dish of all Asian countries.
+Fried noodles are another staple dish of all Asian countries.
 The Cambodian street-food version is pretty good.
 Personally I like the flat rice noodles the best but they are all good.

 About 4000KHR on the street, $1.50+ in a sit down restaurant.